skellis46/slipbox/jacobs - wokeness and myth.md

 - thinking about experience at Somatics conferences where this distinction between mythical and technological seems very apparent (and perhaps even something to be welcomed?)
 - useful for #homogenous_body (see [omnifocus project](omnifocus:///task/kZagjFM2OOZ
 ))
+- hints at Jonathan Haidt's thinking about two different types of universities: one focused on truth and one focused on changing the world: [theindependentwhig.com/haidt-passages/haidt/haidt-two-incompatible-sacred-values-in-american-universities/](https://theindependentwhig.com/haidt-passages/haidt/haidt-two-incompatible-sacred-values-in-american-universities/)

 ---